-I’ve said this so many times, but what makes WordPress so darn awesome to use, is that it gives you the complete freedom and flexibility to create exceptional functional websites.
+I’ve said this so many times already, but what makes WordPress so darn awesome to use is that it gives you the complete control, freedom, and flexibility to create exceptional functional websites.

-Even if you’re not a developer, WordPress is still awesome, and you can still create an exceptional, fully functional website regardless whether it’s for your business or for personal use.
+Even if you’re not a developer, WordPress is still awesome, and you can still create an exceptional, fully functional website regardless whether it’s for your business, personal branding, or for personal use.

 One of the ways you can add incredible functionality to your WordPress website is through the use of plugins.
 And, as you probably know, there are thousands of them available, both free and premium ones.

-Personally, I like to have a balance of some free quality plugins, and premium paid plugins on my WordPress sites.
+Personally, I like to have a balance of some free quality plugins, and premium (paid for) plugins on my WordPress sites.

 In this post, I want to share with you a list of my favorite premium plugins for WordPress, all of which I’m currently using right now.